lelutin/puppet-asterisk/README.md

 }
 ```

-Similarly to the SIP options, keys that are present in the `$sip_options`
+Similarly to the SIP options, keys that are present in the `sip_options`
-paramter to the asterisk class will override the default options (or set new
+paramter to the `asterisk` class will override the default options (or set new
 ones for options that are not present in the default option hash).
 This lets
 you use all the default values but change only a couple of values.